mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 --- abstract

-This document updates RFC6761 by requiring that the domain "localhost." and any names falling within ".localhost." resolve to loopback addresses.
-This would allow other specifications to join regular users in drawing the common-sense conclusions that "localhost" means "localhost", and doesn't resolve to somewhere else on the network.
+This document updates RFC6761 with the goal of ensuring that `localhost` can be safely relied upon as a name for the local host's loopback interface.
+To that end, stub resolvers are required to resolve localhost names to loopback addresses.
+Recursive DNS servers are required to return `NXDOMAIN` when queried for localhost names, which will cause non-conformant stub resolvers to fail safely closed.
+Together, these requirements would allow applications and specifications to join regular users in drawing the common-sense conclusions that "localhost" means "localhost", and doesn't resolve to somewhere else on the network.

 --- middle